How to Change Your Fixed Mindset to Growth: A Definitive Guide

 A mindset isn’t just a belief—it’s the framework through which you interpret experience.
 It governs how you face difficulty, what you see as possible, and how you define success.

-Far more than positive thinking, it’s the psychological code that runs beneath every choice.
+Far more than positive thinking, it’s the psychological code that runs beneath every choice we make.

 Understanding mindset is crucial because it determines whether you’ll invest energy in learning or conserve it to protect your ego.